The Service Recovery Paradox

 Example of the Service Recovery Paradox in Action

-I was happy by the time the agent said "We should have given you a free phone..."
+They were happy by the time the agent said "We should have given you a free phone...".
+Even felt a little sheepish for being so upset.

-I accepted their offer and thanked the agent profusely for understanding why I was upset.
+They accepted their offer and thanked the agent profusely for understanding why they were so upset.

-I went from a furious customer, to feeling valued and appreciated.
-I also purchased some new phone accessories, left them a stellar online review, and referred two of my close friends to them.
+Our team member went from being lost customer, to feeling valued and appreciated.
+They also purchased some new phone accessories, left them a stellar online review, and referred two of their closest friends to their company.

 The Science Behind the Service Recovery Paradox